Sleep and Health – The Connection Between Sleep and Stroke!

 If You Do Snore – Seek Help

-optimal health.
 There are several different sleep assessment tools that the healthcare industry uses to diagnose sleep disorders and related medical conditions.
-Many

-clinics have inpatient sleep studies to diagnose sleep apnea and other sleep and health disorders.
+Many clinics have inpatient sleep studies to diagnose sleep apnea and other sleep and health disorders.
 This allows them to observe and monitor a person’s sleep.
-They will

 What Is Sleep Apnea?